 For the best (and intended-as-designed) experience, install Driverless AI on modern data center hardware with GPUs and CUDA support.
 Use Pascal or Volta GPUs with maximum GPU memory for best results.
 (Note that the older K80 and M60 GPUs available in EC2 are supported and very convenient, but not as fast.)

-Driverless AI requires 10 GB of free disk space to run and will stop working if less than 10 GB is available.
-You should have lots of system CPU memory (64 GB or more) and free disk space (at least 30 GB and/or 10x your dataset size) available.
+Driverless AI requires a minimum of 5 GB of system memory in order to start experiments and a minimum of 5 GB of disk space in order to run experiments.
+Note that these limits can changed in the config.toml file.
+We recommend that you have lots of system CPU memory (64 GB or more) and free disk space (at least 30 GB and/or 10x your dataset size) available.

 For Docker installs, we recommend a minimum of 100 GB of free disk space.
 Driverless AI uses approximately 38 GB.
 In addition, the unpacking/temp files require space on the same Linux mount /var during installation.
 Once DAI runs, the mounts from the Docker container can point to other file system mount points.